waltraud-int/MALIS-20.3-WPM_T9_Sara_Melchior/aufgabe_1.md

 ## Nachweise

 <a name="Fußnote1">1</a>: www.erding-geschichte.de
-<a name="Fußnote2">2</a>:Einige dieser Debatten sind bereits vor sechzehn Jahren in der Publikation Digital History: A Guide to Gathering, Preserving, and Presenting the Past on the Web von Daniel J. Cohen and Roy Rosenzweig (Philadelphia: University of Pennsylvania Press, 2005) angerissen worden.
+<a name="Fußnote2">2</a>: Einige dieser Debatten sind bereits vor sechzehn Jahren in der Publikation Digital History: A Guide to Gathering, Preserving, and Presenting the Past on the Web von Daniel J. Cohen and Roy Rosenzweig (Philadelphia: University of Pennsylvania Press, 2005) angerissen worden.
 <a name="Fußnote3">3</a>: Nachweis in der Zeitschriftendatenbank: https://zdb-katalog.de/title.xhtml?idn=988894564
 <a name="Fußnote4">4</a>: https://www.omeka.net/
 <a name="Fußnote5">5</a>: Dieser Text enthält Zeichenfehler, die beim Lauf durch das OCR-Programm entstanden sind und noch nicht korrigiert wurden.